joerg/stash-git-lfs/README.md

 This is a very early release!
 Use at your own risk!

 * Install git-lfs (see https://git-lfs.github.com/ for details)
-* Download (see releases) and install the plugin in your stash instance
+* Download (see releases) and install the plugin in your bitbucket instance
 * Init LFS and add the LFS endpoint to your repo
 ```
 git lfs init
-git config remote.origin.lfsurl "https://your.server.com/stash/rest/lfs/<project>/<repo>"
+git config remote.origin.lfsurl "https://your.server.com/bitbucket/rest/lfs/1.0/<project>/<repo>"
 ```
 * Add files to track by LFS ```git lfs track "*.tar.gz"```
 * Commit, push, whatever

-Cloning a repo with LFS content is currently not possible sind the default LFS url is different from this plugins REST url (see TODO).
+Cloning a repo with LFS content is currently not possible since the default LFS url is different from this plugins REST url (see TODO).

 ## As a plugin developer